moj-analytical-services/user-guidance/source/documentation/apps/manage-app-settings-from-cpanel.md

 If you choose to use `email` (`passwordless` flow),  then you can manage the app's customers for each deployment environment through clicking `Manage customers` button on [app-list page](https://controlpanel.services.analytical-platform.service.justice.gov.uk/webapp-data/).

-Right now we only provide customer management for `email` login option,  if you choose other options like `nomis` or `github` etc, then it means you apps will open to any users who have nomis credential or who has github account and has joined `moj-analytical-services` github org,  further user management and control is required under app-level if the default scope of users is wider than the target audience of the app.
+Right now we only provide customer management for `email` login option.
+If you choose other options like `nomis` or `github` etc, then it means your app will be open to any users who have nomis credential or who has a Github account and has joined the `moj-analytical-services` Github org.
+Further user management and control is required under app-level if the default scope of users is wider than the target audience of the app.

 ### IP whitelist